ballerina-attic/module-ballerinax-pagerduty/src/pagerduty/Module.md

 **Pagerduty operations related to `Incidents`**

-The `createIncident` remote function can be used to create the incident in a pagerDuty `Incidents`.
+The `createIncident` remote function can be used to create the incident in PagerDuty `Incidents`.

 ```ballerina
 Incidents incidents = pagerduty.getIncidents();